 - URL should not be too long, this is not for search engines as they can read long URLs, URLs should be short for a better user experience.

-If you have too many broken links in your posts, it will have a long-term impact on SEO in the short term, but broken links will also impact user experience in the long term.
+If you have too many broken links in your posts, it will have a long-term impact on SEO in the short term, but broken links will also impact the user experience in the long term.

 As a result, you should take care of them.
 There are several free plugins available in the WordPress plugin repository to fix this issue.